Slick Rick: The Ruler's Back, Behind Bars, and subsequent albums (1989–2018)

-After being bailed out by Simmons, Walters recorded his second album, The Ruler's Back, released in 1991.
+Walters recorded his second album, The Ruler's Back, released in 1991.
 Despite peaking at No. 29 on the Billboard Hot 100, the album received mixed reviews and was not as commercially successful as his debut.

 Walters' third studio album (the fourth for Def Jam), Behind Bars, was released in 1994 while he was still incarcerated.
 It was met with lukewarm sales and reviews.
 Behind Bars peaked at No. 11 on the Billboard Top R&B/Hip-Hop Albums chart, and No. 51 on the Billboard 200.